Teradata/kylo/core/field-policy/README.md

 ### The Rest Controller
 The **field-policies-controller** module discovers all classes on the classpath that have either a `@Standardizer` or `@FieldValidator` and creates default User Interface Objects that are then displayed when a user creates a new Field Policy.

-The `com.thinkbiganalytics.policies.AvaliablePolicies` class exposes these objects using Reflection.
-The `com.thinkbiganalytics.policies.rest.controller.FieldPolicyRestController` surfaces these so the User Interface can display the available options to the user.
+The `com.thinkbiganalytics.policy.AvaliablePolicies` class exposes these objects using Reflection.
+The `com.thinkbiganalytics.policy.rest.controller.FieldPolicyRestController` surfaces these so the User Interface can display the available options to the user.

 ### Under the covers
 In the **field-policies-core** module 2 classes are used to do the Standardization and Validation transformation